spencer-shadley/completed-class/09-node-js/3-saturday-async-js/activities/35-Stu-Joke-Saver/README.md

 ## Instructions

-- Change directories into the `Unsolved` folder and run `npm install`.
+- Change directories into the `Unsolved` directory and run `npm install`.

 - Once the installation completes, open `Unsolved/index.js` and examine the code.